Ever-present in all attack chains is one factor that technology struggles to mitigate: humans.

 Diving into some of the data reveals why.
 Since lockdown, 67% of respondents had noticed their employees undertaking unsanctioned activity on work devices and networks.
 For example, 35% of employees were seen using streaming services such as Netflix or Amazon Prime Video, which doesn’t exactly speak volumes for policy adherence.

-The age-old sin of reusing work credentials for personal accounts, such as social media and gaming sites, was also present in 34% of security teams quizzed.
+The age-old sin of reusing work credentials for personal accounts, such as social media and gaming sites, was also present in 34 percent of security teams quizzed.

 Given such services can be breached en-masse, this presents a significant opportunity to an attacker who will typically identify work email addresses from any stolen cache and use them to launch targeted attacks.